Utah-CS4550-2024-Sp/assignments/a04/assignment04.md

 - `/chats/:chatId`
 - `/profile`

-If a user is not logged in, the app should support the routes
+If a user is not logged in, the app must support the routes
 - `/`
 - `/login`
 - `/register`